jrburke/idme/README.md

 not working.
 Probably best to have some sort of status/"thinking..." message.

-We probably want to send a cachebust/querystring to the /sign_in URL when the app calls it, to make sure the page reloads to get the new appScheme.
+We probably want to send a cachebust/querystring to the /sign_in URL when the app calls it, to make sure the page reloads to get the new scheme arg.
 Either that or have the page poll for fragment ID changes, but this has to be be aware of the clearing of the fragment ID the code does today.